AriFordsham/GHCWiki/AndreasPK.md

 ## Current agenda:

+#16354 - LLVM broken on windows - TODO

+Also include it in CI:
+AndreasK, Ideally we would handle LLVM toolchain the same way we handle GHC and xcabal-install 3:59 PM see .gitlab/win32-init.sh

+!1990 - Waiting on CI
+!1636 - Waiting on CI
+!1742 - Waiting on gabor
+#1990 - Use dataToTag - needs work
-#16970 - Tag inference work
+#16970 - Tag inference work  - First do #17004
-#16977 - Check simons suggestion
+#16977 - Check simons suggestion - Done by osa - verify it solved the issue.
-#17092 - Implement stack check elision
+#17092 - Implement stack check elision  - TODO
-#7741 - NCG-SIMD
+#7741 - NCG-SIMD  - TODO

 ## Things to do in the near future: